mindspore-ai/docs/docs/mindspore/faq/source_en/implement_problem.md

 <br/>

-<font size=3>**Q: What should I do if the memory continues to increase when resnet50 training is performed on the CPU?**</font>
+<font size=3>**Q: What should I do if the memory continues to increase when resnet50 training is being performed on the CPU ARM platform?**</font>

-A: You can try to set the number of parallel threads to control memory increasing, `export OMP_NUM_THREADS=32`.
+A: When performing resnet50 training on the CPU ARM, some operators are implemented based on the oneDNN library, and the oneDNN library is based on the libgomp library to achieve multi-threaded parallelism.
+Currently, libgomp has multiple parallel domain configurations.
+The number of threads is different and the memory usage continues to increase.
+The continuous growth of memory can be controlled by configuring a uniform number of threads globally.
+For comprehensive performance considerations, it is recommended to configure a unified configuration to 1/4 of the number of physical cores, such as export `OMP_NUM_THREADS=32`.